jincao2013/paperspider-manyusers/README.md

 # Paperspider-ManyUsers

 This code helps you track updates from arXiv, Physical Review, Nature, and its sub-journals.
 The collected papers will be tagged with keywords configured by users.
 It can send updates via email.
-A Hacker News-style web GUI is provided as well.
+A Hacker News style web GUI is provided as well.
 Have fun!

 ## Usage